vieapps/Apps.Books/README.md

 - Real-time update data via WebSocket
 - Single code-base for all platforms: web (browsers), mobile (iOS, Android), desktop (macOS, Windows, Linux)

-This app is front-end of **books** microservice from VIEApps.net, that provides "free" e-book resources that appeared on the Internet like VnThuQuan.net, iSach.info, ....
+This app is front-end of **books** service from *apis.vieapps.net*, that provides "free" e-book resources that appeared on the Internet like VnThuQuan.net, iSach.info, ....
 (Vietnamese books only) with some very simple features:

 - Online reading with three modes: day, night and middle (of the day)
 - Sync bookmarks and continue reading on other devices